iam-dev/ERC23/README.md

 * [X] Bob (main account) has 100 tokens
 * [X] Alice (spender) have 0 tokens
 * [X] Chris (receiver) have 0 tokens
-* [X] Bob gives approval to Alice to be able to  transfer 100
+* [X] Bob gives approval to Alice to be able to transferFrom 100
 * [X] Alice transfer -1 tokens to Chris
-* [X] Throw an error when trying to transfer less than 0
+* [X] Throw an error when trying to transferFrom less than 0
 * [X] Bob still have 100 tokens left
 * [X] Chris will have 0 tokens left
 * [X] Alice still have 0 tokens